-Dr Kevin Chua specializes in the history of 18th- and 19th-century European art, with an emphasis on French painting.
-With a PhD in the History of Art from the University of California at Berkeley, Dr Chua has held fellowships at the Center for Advanced Study in the Visual Arts in Washington, DC, and at the Center for 17th- and 18th-century Studies at the University of California at Los Angeles.
-He has published essays on Jean-Baptiste Greuze, Anne-Louis Girodet, and Jacques-Louis David, and is currently working on a book-length project on vitalism and painting in mid-18th century France.
-Dr Chua also writes on modern and contemporary art in Southeast Asia, and has published essays on Simryn Gill, Ho Tzu Nyen, Donna Ong, the Migrant Ecologies Project, 1950s Nanyang painting, and the politics of animality in 19th-century Singapore.
-His research and teaching interests include global modernity, colonialism, vitalism, second-order cybernetics, posthumanism, and art-historical methodology.
+Dr. Kevin Chua specializes in the history of 18th- and 19th-century European art, with an emphasis on French painting.
+He obtained a PhD in the History of Art from the University of California at Berkeley, and has held fellowships at the Center for Advanced Study in the Visual Arts (CASVA) in Washington, DC, and at the Center for 17th- and 18th-century Studies at the University of California at Los Angeles.
+He has published essays on Greuze, Girodet, David, the Bavarian Rococo, and is currently working on a book-length project on vitalism and painting in mid-18th century France.
+Dr Chua also writes on modern and contemporary art in Southeast Asia, and has published essays on Simryn Gill, Ho Tzu Nyen, Charles Lim, the Migrant Ecologies Project, 1950s Nanyang painting, and Sudjojono.
+He has published in venues such as Art History, Representations, Art Journal, Third Text, and Artforum.
+His research and teaching interests include 18th-century French genre painting, the French Revolution, art and science, global modernism, and art-historical methodology.

 Selected writings are available here.

 For complete C-V, click here >>

 A broad survey of art produced in Western Europe c.
 1400-1900.
 The course explores "realism" in all its complexity: why was it such a compelling mode of picturing or representing the world?
 By making periodic stops at various zones of contact between Europeans and other cultures around the world, not only do we examine modernity as a global condition, we begin to derive an anthropology of Western realism.